The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Almost disassembled

-Lew Grade meanwhile began to have doubts about Patrick McGoohan, especially after he had revealed to the ITV head that he had no idea how to end the series.
-Also the thirteen already produced episodes had cost much more than originally planned, so that a compromise for the budget had to be found.
+Meanwhile, Lew Grade began to have doubts about Patrick McGoohan, especially after he had revealed to the ITV head that he had no idea how to end the series.
+The thirteen already produced episodes had also cost much more than originally planned, so that a compromise for the budget had to be found.
 McGoohan and Grade agreed to produce only four more episodes, because seventeen were already enough to sell the series abroad, especially in the USA.

 Time was short because the first episodes were supposed to air in September and in February 1968 the last episode was scheduled for broadcast.
-Another problem was, that nearly all good ideas and concepts were already used and after George Markstein many others had left the team disenchanted.
+Another problem was that nearly all good ideas and concepts had already been used and after George Markstein many others had left the team disenchanted.
 The remaining episodes were written and directed mainly by McGoohan and David Tomblin, the script of the final story was finished only a few days before shooting had begun.

 An abrupt ending

-It was one of the most peculiar and unusual finales of a tv series in the history of british television.
-Many viewers were very disappointed because Patrick McGoohan had left many questions unanswered and shot a surreal and ambiguous story instead of a clear resolution.
-The outrage was so huge that McGoohan had to leave England with his family for a while in order not to be overrun by rioting fans.
-In spite of this he was at first enthusiastic about the intense reaction, because he undoubtedly managed to attract a lot of attention with The Prisoner.
+It was one of the most peculiar and unusual finales of a series in the history of british television.
+Many viewers were very disappointed because Patrick McGoohan had left lots of questions unanswered and shot a surreal and ambiguous story instead of a clear resolution.
+The outrage was so huge that McGoohan had to leave England with his family for a while in order to avoid being overrun by rioting fans.
+In spite of this, he was at first enthusiastic about the intense reaction, because he undoubtedly managed to attract a lot of attention with The Prisoner.

 Although the series managed to attract many viewers on its premiere in England and even the American broadcast was relatively successful, the financial result for Patrick McGoohan was largely absent.
-He had shouldered most of the overrun budget and was left with a large amount of production debt, which forced him to close his company Everyman Films.
-For many in the film and television-industry this was the proof that McGoohan was a difficult man to collaborate with.
-Because of this his dream project became an ambivalent success of which he didn't much like to talk about.
+He had shouldered most of the overrun budget himself and was left with a large amount of production debt, which forced him to close his company Everyman Films.
+For many in the film and television-industry this was the proof that McGoohan was a difficult man to collaborate with and as a result, his dream project became an ambivalent success of which he did not much like to talk about.

 Who is Number 6?